ibm-cloud-docs/assistant/deploy-web-chat.md

 To enable security, complete the following steps:

-1. From the Web Chat integration page in {{site.data.keyword.conversationshort}}, switch the **Secure your Web Chat** toggle to **On**.
+1. From the web chat integration page in {{site.data.keyword.conversationshort}}, switch the **Secure your web chat** toggle to **On**.

 1. Add your public key to the **Your public key** field.

-    The public key that you add is used to verify that data which claims to come from your Web Chat instance *is* coming from your Web Chat instance.
+    The public key that you add is used to verify that data which claims to come from your web chat instance *is* coming from your web chat instance.

-1. To prove that a message is coming from your website, each message that is submitted from your Web Chat implementation must include the JSON Web Token (JWT) that you created earlier.
+1. To prove that a message is coming from your website, each message that is submitted from your web chat implementation must include the JSON Web Token (JWT) that you created earlier.

-    Add the token to the Web Chat code snippet that you embed in your website page.
+    Add the token to the web chat code snippet that you embed in your website page.
 Specify the token in the `identityToken` property.

     For example: